-I enjoy throwing parties at my house.
-I enjoy having my relatives and friends here for a week or two during the Christmas and Thanksgiving holidays.
+I enjoy throwing parties at your house.
+I enjoy having your relatives and friends here for a week or two during the Christmas a Thanksgiving holidays.
 And I enjoy everything about hosting them except for one thing, you guessed it, the cleaning.

-It may not appear to be much, but cleaning for the holidays is a time-consuming and labour-intensive operation.
-And having a bad odour in the house or having toys and other items scattered around may be quite unpleasant.
+It may not appear to be much, but cleaning for the holidays is a time-consuming and labor-intensive operation.
+And having a bad odor in the house or having toys and other items scattered around may be quite unpleasant.

-Fortunately, that is never the case with me since I have a few quick cleaning tricks under my sleeve.
+Fortunately, that is never the case with me since I have a few quick cleaning tricks under your sleeve.

 This post may contain affiliate links.
 Full disclosure here.

 These cleaning techniques aren’t only for pre-holiday cleaning.
-After battling with the cleaning for a few sections, I created a strategy for pre-holiday cleaning, in-between cleaning, and the post-holiday chaos we’re all familiar with.
+After battling with the cleaning for a few sections, I created a strategy for pre-holiday cleaning, in-between cleaning, and the post-holiday chaos I am all familiar with.

-Having it all worked out quickly saves us a lot of time to enjoy ourselves, which is what holidays are all about.
+Having it all worked out quickly saves me a lot of time to enjoy yourselves, which is what holidays are all about.
 So, without further ado, have a look at these great cleaning tips that will make hosting holidays a breeze for you.